Cyborg Kuro-chan: Anime

 Cyborg Kuro-chan was adapted into an anime series produced by Studio Bogey for TV Tokyo.
 The anime aired at 8:00am on Saturdays on TV Aichi affiliated networks from 2 October 1999 to 6 January 2001 for 66 episodes.
 A total of 26 episodes were to be made but production was extended until the end of March 2001, meaning that 78 episodes would be made instead.
 Only 66 of them were finished and aired as the producers Studio Bogey and Public & Basic declared bankruptcy in January 2001.
 Episode 66 was finished and aired after the bankruptcy and episodes 67-71 were promoted in Japan's Telemaga magazine despite never airing.
 Episodes 67-78 were replaced with rebroadcasts of older episodes.

 The opening theme is Guruguru Kuro-chan by Lady Q, who also sung Damedame no Uta for Crayon Shin-chan.
 Two closing themes were created, those being Positive Vibration by Sister K, and Parapara Kuro-chan by Kyuu.
 The anime has been exported to several countries in Asia, Europe, and Africa.
 It has been broadcast on such channels including Spacetoon and Italia 1.
+While the Tagalog Dub aired in the early 2000s had its opening theme performed by the Rap Group Salbakuta.
 The Italia 1 airing had an Italian opening that was sung by regular contributor Cristina D'Avena and Giorgio Vanni, titled "Roba da gatti".
 In India it aired titled Auto Cat.
-Naoki Tatsuta was the narrator, a characture of the creator of the manga.
+Naoki Tatsuta was the narrator, a caricature of the creator of the manga.

-In Japan the anime was released on VHS by Media Factory and Public & Basic (PIBI).
+In Japan, the anime was released on VHS by Media Factory and Public & Basic (PIBI).
 The first series was of tapes were episodes 1-26. a 2nd series was released but was rental only. only the first 53 episodes were released after Public & Basic shut down.
 The series was later released in Japan on several video streaming services such as Amazon Video and U-NEXT.
 No DVDs or Blu-rays have been released in Japan, likely due to licensing issues regarding the defunct production companies.
-Other countries like Indonesia and China saw the episodes releasing on VCD.
+Other countries like Indonesia and China saw the episodes released on VCD.
 Episodes have been uploaded onto YouTube worldwide by Mondo World, owned by Grupa BB Media Ltd., Mondo own the distribution rights to the series in Europe and have shared episodes from several dubs they'e licensed.